cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/lecture2.md

   "start": "ts-node index.ts"
 },
 ```

-This will allow you to run `ts-node` without having it installed globally (which is bad practice).
-Now you can run the app with `yarn start`.

 Now when you go to `localhost:8080/home` you should see `Welcome home!`.
 At `localhost:8080/users/<your_name>/<your_last_name>` or `localhost:8080/users/?name=<your_name>&lname=<your_last_name>` you should see `Hello <your_name> <your_last_name>`.